alyf-de/eu_einvoice/README.md

 The actual delivery date is set to the latest posting date of the linked **Delivery Notes**, if available.
 Otherwise, it is set to the invoice's _To Date_ or _Posting Date_ (in that order of priority).

+ERPNext won’t accept negative quantities, and the e-invoice rules (BR-27) won’t accept negative prices.
+To work around this, we flip the signs: a line that would have had a negative price and positive quantity is instead sent with a positive price and a negative quantity.

 Document-level discounts are currently not supported, because the e invoice standard requires much more information than just the discount amount (e.g. the reason and applicable VAT rate).

 During validation of the **Sales Invoice**, the potential eInvoice is created and validated against the schematron rules for the selected _E Invoice Profile_, so that you can see any potential problems before submitting it.